reduxjs/reselect/README.md

 ### Accessing React Props in Selectors

-A selector hooked up to `connect` can access the props of the component wrapped by `connect`.

-In the following example `index.js` has been modified so that `App` takes a prop specifying the maximum number of Todos to be displayed at any one time:
+The following example shows a modification to `index.js` that passes a `maxTodos` prop to the `App` component specifying the maximum number of Todos to be displayed at any one time:

 #### `index.js`